eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/page_adoption-view.md

 <!-- Recommended -->
 ## Business Process

 To enable data sovereignty, access and usage policies are important to protect the data assets of a data provider in the EDC, described in the following.
-Further details are described in the *CX-0018 Sovereign Data Exchange* standard.
+Further details are described in the [CX - 0018 Sovereign Data Exchange](#standards) standard.

 ### Access Policies